ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-starter-kit-rak3401/quickstart.md

 </div>

 :::warning IMPORTANT
-Due to the high power consumption during the 1 W LoRa transmission, the device has to be powered either by a battery or by an external 5 V supply to work correctly.
+Due to the high power consumption during the 1&nbsp;W LoRa transmission, the device has to be powered either by a battery or by an external 5&nbsp;V supply to work correctly.
 :::

 ----